GrayHat12/data-structures/README.md

 ## Queue

-A Queue is a linear data structure that follows the LIFO (First-In-First-Out) principle.
+A Queue is a linear data structure that follows the FIFO (First-In-First-Out) principle.

 * Linear Queue
 * Circular Queue